BenignFred/ink-react/readme.md

 When any of `console.*` methods are called (like `console.log()`), Ink intercepts their output, clears main output, renders output from the console method and then rerenders main output again.
 That way both are visible and are not overlapping each other.

-This functionality is powered by [patch-console](https://github.com/vadimdemedes/patch-console), so if you need to disable Ink's interception of output but want to build something custom, you can use it.

 ###### debug

 Type: `boolean`\